ProfessorStrenn/workspace-cs106/README.md

 Includes:
 * `Main.java`, with a `main()` that is ready to go, and has useful classes statically imported.

-* Provides simple static functions that make Java a *whole* lot easier to use:
+* Provides simple static functions that make Java a **whole lot easier to use**.
+For example, to print to the screen it's just:

 ```java
 println("Hello");